|Nickname||The Golden State|

 In Food, We Trust

-California facts about economy
+California facts about the economy

 California is the first state ever to become a trillion dollar economy in gross state product.

-State with biggest economy
+The state with the biggest economy

 If California were a country, it would be the sixth-largest economy in the world.